zhangzizhen/Resume/index.md

 ### Benefits

-I am closely connected to many scholars in Hong Kong.
+I am closely connected to many professors in Hong Kong.
 I have recommended several students to pursue their Ph.D degrees in Hong Kong.